MorettiGS/RestCountriesFront/README.md

-# Countries explorer (Rest Countries API Frontend)
+# Countries Explorer (Rest Countries API Frontend)

 "Rest Countries API" it's a simple API that returns data about countries all over the globe.